 An unusual facility in a property so compact is the treatment room, where an in-house masseuse provides a range of treatments, including a post-flight detox and deep-tissue aromatherapy.
 A small open-air pool on the paved sundeck at the rear completes this characterful urban bolthole.

-Click here to contact Welgelegen Boutique Hotel for more information about accommodation options.
+Click here to contact Welgelegen Boutique Guest House for more information about accommodation options.